Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Key Takeaways:

-- Commercial Impact: Updated valuation practices aim to create fairer assessments for businesses across the state.
+- Commercial Impact: While commercial properties did not receive appraisal caps, updated valuation standards aim to create more consistent and fairer assessments across the state.

 Harding and Carbone has spent decades representing property owners throughout Texas with a focus on reducing unfair valuations and helping clients navigate every stage of the tax process.
 Our experience spans residential, commercial, industrial, and specialized property types, and our track record reflects a commitment to strong representation and dependable results.
 Few firms in the state have handled more protests, more hearings, or more complex valuation challenges than we have.